mvhungrydev/infra-tf-app/README.md

-# Terraform Infrastructure with AWS CodeBuild, Venafi Control Plane (VCP), and EC2 vSatellite
+# Terraform Infrastructure with AWS CodeBuild and Venafi Control Plane (VCP)

 This project contains Terraform infrastructure code that is designed to be built and deployed using AWS CodeBuild.
 The Terraform state is stored in an S3 bucket without DynamoDB state locking.
-The project includes integration with Venafi Control Plane (VCP) for automated certificate management with support for multiple certificate creation, plus EC2 instance deployment for Venafi vSatellite with automatic VPC/subnet discovery.
+The project includes integration with Venafi Control Plane (VCP) for automated certificate management with support for multiple certificate creation.

 ## Project Structure

 ```
 .
 ├── main.tf                    # Main Terraform configuration with AWS and Venafi providers
-├── variables.tf               # Input variables including Venafi VCP and EC2 configuration
+├── variables.tf               # Input variables including Venafi VCP configuration
-├── outputs.tf                 # Output values for certificates, variables, and EC2 instance details
+├── outputs.tf                 # Output values for certificates and variables
-├── ec2-vsatellite.tf         # EC2 instance configuration for Venafi vSatellite with VPC discovery
-├── user-data-vsatellite.sh   # User data script for vSatellite installation
-├── codebuild.tf              # CodeBuild project using existing IAM role
+├── codebuild.tf               # AWS CodeBuild project configuration
-├── buildspec.yml             # CodeBuild build specification with latest Terraform
+├── buildspec.yml              # CodeBuild specification file
 ├── terraform.tfvars.example  # Example variables file
 ├── terraform.tfvars          # Your actual variables file (not in git)
 ├── .gitignore               # Git ignore patterns